ZegWe/Dota2Bot/README.md

 # DOTA2BOT for QQ

-# This branch has been despatched, please switch to branch `new`
+# This branch has been deprecated, please switch to branch `new`

 ## Introduction